carapace-sh/carapace-pixi/docs/src/porcelainShop.md

 ![](./porcelainShop/banner.png)

 Shell completion is hard.
 Really hard.
-And there are all sorts of traps which make you break things unknowingly.
+And there are all sorts of traps that make you break things unknowingly.

 ## How it works

-A function gets passed the current commandline up to the cursor position splitted into words.
+A function gets passed the current command line up to the cursor position split into words.

 ```sh
 command --flag1 positionalArg1 "positionalArg2 with space" <TAB>